Category: Sculptures

 Bronze edition: 20 | Height: 26″

 A large bull Moose like this can reach 1200 lbs. with 4′ legs and a rack spanning 6′.
 The word Moose is derived from an Algonkian word meaning “twig eater”.
-It was the Moose that got the hunter-gatherer tribes of the north (like northern New England) through the winter. …
+It was the Moose that got the hunter-gatherer tribes of the north (like northern New England) through …

 Continue reading